Mariners' Edgar Martinez falls short in bid for Baseball Hall of Fame induction in 2017

 Martinez appeared on 58.6 percent of the ballots, falling short of the 75 percent needed for induction.

-A change in thinking about the value of a designated hitter and growing sentiment among eligible voters gave Edgar Martinez his highest percentage of Baseball Hall of Fame votes since appearing on the ballot.
-But it wasn’t enough to garner induction for the 2017 class headed to Cooperstown, New York.
+A change in thinking about the value of a designated hitter, the evolving use of sabermetric measures and growing sentiment among eligible voters gave Edgar Martinez his highest percentage of Baseball Hall of Fame votes since appearing on the ballot.
+But it wasn’t enough to for the Mariners’ great to garner induction for the 2017 class headed to Cooperstown, New York.

-During a telecast on MLB Network on Wednesday afternoon, Jeff Idelson, director of the Baseball Hall of Fame, made the announcement of the 2017 induction class.
-Three former players garnered the necessary votes for induction — First baseman Jeff Bagwell (86.2%), outfielder Tim Raines (86%) and catcher Ivan “Pudge” Rodriguez (76%).
+During a telecast on MLB Network on Wednesday afternoon, Jeff Idelson, president of the Baseball Hall of Fame, made the live announcement of the 2017 induction class.
+Three former players received the necessary votes for induction — First baseman Jeff Bagwell (86.2%), outfielder Tim Raines (86%) and catcher Ivan “Pudge” Rodriguez (76%).

 Martinez received Hall of Fame votes on 259 of the 442 ballots submitted for a percentage of 58.6.
-The requirement for induction is appearing on75 percent of the ballots, which would have been 332 this year.
+The requirement for induction is appearing on 75 percent of the ballots, which would have been 332 this year.

-The 58.6 percent represented Martinez’s highest total since being placed on the Hall of Fame Ballot in 2010.
-It was a dramatic increase from the 43.4 percent he received last season.
-He has two more years of eligibility to reach the necessary 75 percent for induction.

 Closer Trevor Hoffman fell just five votes short at 74 percent.
 Martinez had the fifth highest percentage of votes, just behind Vladimir Guerrero, who was on 71.7 percent of the ballots.